necula01/jax/jax/experimental/mini_jax/README.md

   * there is no caching of transformations or compilations.
   * there is no constant folding, beyond the part that is done by Python, outside the tracer's control.
-  * perhaps others?
+  * perhaps other missing features?

 ## Highlights and lessons learned

 The goal was to implement mini-JAX as simply as possible, but not simpler!
 It is easy to end up with an implementation that is too simple.
 Here are some of the things that are non-obvious.
+These lessons are meant to be relevant to both mini-JAX and JAX, but are perhaps easier to understand from the mini-JAX code.

 ### Introduction to JAX tracing

-Assume that we want to code up a transformation such that given a traceable Python function `traceable_func`, then `jvp(traceable_func, arg, arg_tan)` evaluates the perturbation of the result of `traceable_func` evaluated at input `arg` given a perturbation of the input `arg_tan`.
+Assume that we want to code up a transformation such that given a Python function `traceable_func`, then `jvp(traceable_func, arg, arg_tan)` evaluates the perturbation of the result of `traceable_func` evaluated at input `arg` given a perturbation of the input `arg_tan`.
 For example: